Spice (musician): 2013–2016: So Mi Like It and growing popularity

-2017–2019: Love & Hip Hop: Atlanta, skin whitening controversy and Captured
+2017–2019: Love & Hip Hop: Atlanta and Captured

 In April 2017, Spice released the single "Sheet".
 In June, she appeared on a remix of Jax Jones's "You Don't Know Me".
 In August, she was featured alongside Sean Kingston and Lady Leshurr on Charlie Sloth's "I Can Do" from his album The Plug.
-After making a guest appearance in season six of VH1's reality TV show Love & Hip Hop: Atlanta, Spice joined the show as a cast member in season seven.
+After making a guest appearance in season six of VH1's reality TV series Love & Hip Hop: Atlanta, Spice joined the show as a regular cast member in season seven.

 After a brief social media hiatus, Spice posted a picture of herself with dramatically light skin on Instagram on 22 October 2018.
-The picture went viral, causing many to think she had whitened her skin.
-She eventually confirmed that she faked whitening her skin to raise awareness about the issue of colorism within the black community.
+The picture went viral, leading many to assume she had whitened her skin.
+She eventually admitted to the stunt, whitening her skin to raise awareness about the issue of colorism within the black community.
 Spice addressed the issue in her single "Black Hypocrisy", which was released the next day along with an accompanying music video.
 Serving as the lead single for her debut mixtape, "Black Hypocrisy" debuted at number one on the Billboard Reggae Digital Song Sales chart.

 Spice's debut mixtape, Captured, was released on 2 November 2018 under her own independent record label Spice Official Entertainment.
 The mixtape was released following a legal dispute with her record label over the release of her long-delayed debut album.
 Captured debuted at number one on the Billboard Reggae Albums chart.
-Besides "Black Hypocrisy", several tracks from the project such as "Romantic Mood", "Cool It" and "Genie", were also highlighted with accompanying music videos.
+Besides "Black Hypocrisy", several tracks from the project such as "Romantic Mood", "Cool It" and "Genie", were also highlighted with accompanying music videos uploaded to her YouTube channel.

-In October 2019, Spice appeared with Sean Paul on the remix of Stylo G's "Dumpling", which peaked at number three on the Billboard Reggae Digital Song Sales chart.
-The same month, she released the single "Tables Turn".
+In May 2019, Spice joined Vybz Kartel for the single "Back Way" and appeared alongside a doppelganger of the then-imprisoned dancehall artist in the accompanying music video.
+In October, she appeared with Sean Paul on the remix of Stylo G's "Dumpling", which peaked at number three on the Billboard Reggae Digital Song Sales chart.
+The same month, she released the single "Tables Turn" with an accompanying music video on YouTube.
 In November, she was featured on Krept and Konan's track "First Time" alongside Tory Lanez.
 "First Time" became her first entry on the UK Singles Chart, where it debuted at number 63.